CasparN/adeleguessr/project_plan.md

 ## 11. Considerations & Challenges
 *   **FLAC Support & File Size:** FLAC files are lossless but can be large.
 This might lead to longer loading times for song snippets.
 Test browser compatibility for FLAC.
 If issues arise, batch conversion to a more web-friendly format like MP3 or OGG might be necessary.
-*   **Song Snippet Generation:** Decide on a strategy for snippets:
-    *   Play the first X seconds.
-    *   Play X seconds from a random point in the song.
-    *   Manually define start/end times for snippets in `songs.json` (most control, but most effort).
+*   **Song Playback:** Full song playback replaces snippets.
+Dynamic scoring incentivizes quick guesses.
 *   **User Experience:** The game should be intuitive and fun.
-Clear feedback and smooth transitions are key.
+Clear feedback, smooth transitions, and autoplay are key.
 *   **Scalability:** If the music library grows significantly, `songs.json` generation should be automated.
 *   **Security (Client-Side):** All game logic and song information (including answers) will be client-side, making it possible for users to find answers by inspecting code.
 This is generally acceptable for a fun, casual game.